-Description The property comprises a top floor and mezzanine level flat within a two/three storey converted school building.
-Accommodation Second Floor: Entrance Hall, Open Plan Living Room/ Dining and Kitchen, Two Bedrooms and Shower Room Mezzanine Level: Landing/Study, Two Bedrooms and Bathroom.
-Gross internal floor area (m2) 161 or thereby Neighbourhood and location The property is located within a mixed residential/commercial area lying to the south of Edinburgh city centre within the Marchmont district.
-Immediate surrounding properties are broadly comparable and local facilities and amenities are widely available.
-Age circa 1882 and converted circa 2014 Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of solid stone construction.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Description The subject property comprises a second floor flat within a four storey traditional tenement block.
+Accommodation Second Floor: Hall, Kitchen/Dining area, Living Room, 2 Double Bedrooms, Single Bedroom and Bathroom Gross internal floor area (m2) 83 or thereby Neighbourhood and location The subjects are located directly to the west of Edinburgh city centre.
+Surrounding properties are similar in terms of age, style and type.
+Local facilities and amenities can be found within easy reach.
+Age circa 1900 Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks are a mix of solid stone and rendered masonry construction.
+Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched design, overlaid with slates with a flat central section presumably overlaid with felt or similar with a glazed

-Roofing including roof space The roof is of traditional pitched timber construction overlaid with slates with flat sections assumed to be clad in a bituminous type roofing felt or similar material.
-No access to the roof space afforded.
+Roofing including roof space cupola.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are of cast iron construction discharging into the mains drainage system.
-Main walla Main walls Visually inspected with the aid of binoculars where appropriate.
+Gutters and downpipes are cast iron construction discharging into the mains drainage system.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction pointed externally.
+Main walls are of traditional solid stone construction pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are of timber framed double glazed sash and casement style.
-The mezzanine level bedrooms has floor to ceiling glazed panes.
+Windows throughout are of UPVC double glazed type.
 The access door is of timber construction.
-Estamat la continu External decorations Visually inspected.
-Visually inspected.
-Conservatories / porches Visually inspected. • Not applicable.
-Communal areas Circulation areas visually inspected.
-Common entrance, stair and landing with secure entry phone system.
-Cavana and warmen and and all the Garages and permanent outbuildings Visually inspected.
-Not applicable.
+External decorations NOT APPLICABLE Conservatories / porches NOT APPLICABLE Communal areas Cinculation areas visually inspected Communal areas Circulation areas visually inspected.
+Communal entrance, stair and landing with secure entry phone system.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+The subjects benefits from communal garden grounds to the rear.
+Ceilings Visually inspected from floor level.
+Ceilings appear to be a mix of lath and plaster and plasterboard.